mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

    * *Template* (mandatory): You have to select your Template, which enables you to use pre-filled configurations for your project, from a list of pre-configured Templates.

+## Fase 3. **Environments**:

-3. **Environments**: In this section, you are configuring your project's Development, Preproduction and Production environments.
+In this section, you are configuring your project's Development, Preproduction and Production environments.
 For each environment, the following information needs to be specified:

    * *Environemnt name* (mandatory, readonly): Name given to your environment.